DwangDistracted/SYSC3110_Plants-vs-Zombies-Clone/README.md

 - Introduce save/load game functionality

 ## Known Issues
+- Major input lag when clicking for show more
 - Occasional Input Lag
 - Loading can be slow
 - expect ~250 MBs of memory usage.